microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 # TFS artifacts for Release Management

-With this extension, you can deploy artifacts from external TFS or VS Team Services.
-The artifacts could be any of the following from VS Team Services or TFS:
+With this extension, you can deploy artifacts from external TFS or Azure Devops.
+The artifacts could be any of the following from Azure Devops or TFS:
 1. Build
 2. Xaml Build
 3. Git
 4. Team Foundation Version Control

-These Build/Code artifacts could be from different TFS or VS Team Services accounts or from different collections from the same account.
+These Build/Code artifacts could be from different TFS or VS Azure Devops accounts or from different collections from the same account.

-**Note:** This extension work only with VS Team Services and TFS "17" U2 onwards.
+**Note:** This extension work only with Azure Devops and TFS "17" U2 onwards.

 ## Usage
-This extension provides a service endpoint to connect to an external TFS or VS Team Services Collection.
-Once connected, you can link an artifact from this TFS / VS Team Services.
+This extension provides a service endpoint to connect to an external TFS or Azure Devops Collection.
+Once connected, you can link an artifact from this TFS / Azure Devops.

 ### Connecting to an External TFS/VS-Team-Services account & collection
 When using Basic Authentication scheme, enable [Basic Auth on TFS](https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md)